How to choose an eco-friendly shade for your backyard

 Plant Your Way to Shade

-This is requiring you to some forward planning.
+This is requiring you to do some forward planning.
 Plus it isn’t something you can necessarily do in one summer.
 However and in the long term, the most eco-friendly shade may be under a tree.
 Also it can be a large archway with climbing plants around it.

 Nobody can create this overnight, but fast-growing trees such as Willow Hybrid can grow many feet per year and eventually provide you with at least partial garden shade.
 Naturally, a lot of whether this technique is available to you will depend on your space, as well as where you are in the world, as weather conditions will play a part.

 Therefore combining climbing plants with pergolas, gazebos, and other permanent fixtures can look wonderful.
 Also, being extremely useful for staying out of the sun’s rays for too long.
 You can even create a vertical garden around your gazebo or pergola and benefit from saving space in your backyard and growing vegetables at the same time.